jaywengrow/tuvi/README.md

         $steps += 1
         puts "You have taken #{$steps} steps."
       end
-      message "You're in the middle of the maze.
-Go right or left or straight." answer "right" => 3
+      say "You're in the middle of the maze.
+Go right or left or straight." response "right" => 3
-      answer "left" => 4
+      response "left" => 4
-      answer "straight" => 3
+      response "straight" => 3
     end